hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 ---
 name: methodology-4
-# Integrate with Terraform Cloud
+# Integrate with HCP Terraform

 - In order to use the Remote Backend against a TFC/TFE server;
-  - Authenticate to Terraform Cloud `terraform login`
+  - Authenticate to HCP Terraform `terraform login`
   - Configure your backend

 ```